uibk-uncover/uncover_json_writer/README.md

 Author: Martin Benes (University of Innsbruck)

-This is a Python module for integration of the unified JSON format.
+This is a Python module for adoption of the unified JSON format.

 This was proposed as a unified output for all tools from Uncover project.